 The Board has not prepared a formal statement on culture, ethical values and behaviours and so there is no formal, regular measurement or assessment of this.
-The Board however through the role of Head of People are confident that it can adequately assess the corporate culture within the Company
+The Board however through the human resources function are confident that it can adequately assess the corporate culture within the Company

-Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision making by the board
+Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision making by the board.